MirjamC/xml-workshop/_sources/5_example_BS.md

   name: python3
 ---

-# 5. Practical session: Working with Beautful Soup
+# 5. Practical session: Working with Beautiful Soup

-This lesson is divided into three sessions, where every session demonstrates one of the Python packages that was introduced in lesson **?**.
+This lesson is divided into three sessions, where every session demonstrates one of the Python packages that was introduced in lesson **3**.
 With every package, we follow these steps:
 - Load the XML file;
 - Examine the structure of the XML file;